 To learn more about available application methods and to get guidance on renewal, download our free guide.

 If you can renew your registration online in the county where you reside, you will typically need to provide your Alabama driver’s license number and ADOR record number to begin your online application.

 After submitting your online request, you will receive your new registration credentials in the mail.
 In some counties, you may check vehicle registration status online while you wait for your permanent credentials to arrive.

-Note: If you did not receive a renewal notice and cannot provide a record number, however, you may enter your vehicle’s tag number.
+Note: If you did not receive a renewal notice and cannot provide a record number, however, you may enter your vehicle’s tag (license plate) number.

 If you cannot apply for an Alabama car registration renewal electronically in your county, you may be able to complete the AL car registration renewal process by mail.
 To do so, you will typically need to mail payment for the annual registration fee, your car insurance information and your vehicle’s tag number to your county’s license plate issuing office.